cjairm/javascript/Projects/react-app-flickr-master/README.md

-# react-app-flickr
+# Flickr App - React JS

 This project contains an example that request a recent public photos from Flickr

 React + Material UI

-# How to use the downloaded files
+# How to use it

+* Download the files
-1) Run "npm install" in the extracted folder
+* Run "npm install" in the extracted folder
-2) Run "npm start" to view the project
+* Run "npm start" to view the project